Table of Contents[Hide][Show]

 Artificial sweeteners like aspartame have been linked to a wide range of potential adverse effects, including headaches, behavioural disorders, hormone disruption, mental stress, cancer, increased risk of stroke and cardiovascular issues.
 In general, we suggest you stay away from aspartame.

-Sucralose (Splenda) is probably safer than other artificial sweeteners.
+Sucralose is probably safer than other artificial sweeteners.
 Although more research has been showing some negative effects.
 Sucralose may impact gut bacteria and function, decrease glucose tolerance, impact liver detoxification, and may be associated with cardiovascular issues.

 Alternative Sweetener Options